 BEST LED Grow Lights:

 The Best LED Grow Lights for your plant will partly depend on how you’d like your plants to use the light.
-Are you growing seeds, looking for flowers or just general growth?
-A full-spectrum grow light is best if you’re unsure or would just like an all-rounder grow light.
+Are you growing seeds, looking for flowers or just general leafy growth?
+A full-spectrum grow light is best if you’re unsure, would like an all-rounder grow light, or are using it for indoor plants.
 They can be beneficial for all types of growth.

 Here’s my roundup of the best LED grow lights, depending on what suits your situation: